 4. Thermal Pressure checking with Task Scheduler

 Another critical feature that indirectly gives better performance is the ability of the Kernel scheduler to communicate with the CPU’s thermal sensor so that it knows the reduced clock speed due to overheating.
 This, in turn, makes the Kernel make better decisions on allocating the resources.
-It is surprising that until today, the Linux Kernel schedular is not informed with the CPU’s speed throttling due to thermal issues.
+It is surprising that until today, the Linux Kernel schedular is not informed of the CPU’s speed throttling due to thermal issues.

 5. Zstd Compression Support

 Also included in this release is the Zstd transparent filesystem compression support.
 Thanks to the Flash-Friendly File-System (F2FS) maintainer Jaegeuk Kim from Huawei, the Zstandard compression algorithm is merged into the Kernel.
 This filesystem-level compression support means setting compress_algorithm=zstd when mounting an F2FS filesystem can enable this Zstd compression capability.

 6. Updates For Intel SpeedSelect Technology and Jasper Lake PMC